Deep breath health benefits.

 4) diffusion of gases into the capillary blood and cell

-The purpose of lung ventilation is to introduce as much air as possible into the alveolar of the lungs, which would participate in gas exchange.
-The most important inhalation muscle is the diaphragm.
+The purpose of lung ventilation is to introduce as much air as possible into the lungs’ alveolar, participating in gas exchange.
+The most crucial inhalation muscle is the diaphragm.
 “When inhaled, the diaphragmatic muscles contract, the diaphragm flattens, which allows the underlying lung parts to dilate and ventilate well.
-Depending on whether the thoracic cavity is enlarged mainly by raising the ribs or lowering the diaphragm, a distinction is made between breast breathing and abdominal breathing.
-For good ventilation of the lungs, both muscles must be working.
+Whether the thoracic cavity is enlarged mainly by raising the ribs or lowering the diaphragm distinguishes between breast breathing and abdominal breathing.
+For adequate ventilation of the lungs, both muscles must be working.

-“Very often the cause of ‘wrong’ breathing is that the diaphragm is rarely used to ventilate the lungs.
-This is also prevented, for example, by a constant sitting position or tight-fitting clothing. ”Therefore, I recommend the conscious practice and monitoring of diaphragmatic breathing.
+“Very often, the cause of ‘wrong’ breathing is that the diaphragm does rarely used to ventilate the lungs.
+The aforementioned is also prevented, for example, by a stable sitting position or tight-fitting clothing. ”Therefore, I recommend the conscious practice and monitoring of diaphragmatic breathing.
 It is best to learn it by lying on your stomach.
 The stomach must arch when inhaled, flatten when exhaled.
 The better we ventilate our lungs, the more air enters the alveolar, which is involved in gas exchange.

-At school, we are taught to pull us into our stomachs (this is how it looks slimmer!), But it is not possible to breathe freely with a tense stomach.
+At school, we do make to pull ourselves into our stomachs (this is how it looks slimmer!), But it is not possible to breathe freely with a tight belly.
 “Even when we are emotionally tense, our breathing is disturbed.
-In itself, this is normal but abnormal, that we get used to the constant tension and no longer notice that the body feels uncomfortable and so breathing is intermittent and shallow or non-existent.
-“Most people have no idea that their stomachs are tense, their shoulders are sagging and their backs are hunched.
+That is normal but abnormal.
+We get used to the constant tension and no longer notice that the body feels uncomfortable and so breathing is intermittent and shallow or non-existent.
+“Most people have no idea that their stomachs are tense, their shoulders are sagging, and their backs do drop.
 All this prevents them from breathing properly!”

-A third (sometimes even half) of the day we sit behind closed windows in the office, in the shop… where someone.
-The light is artificial, the air conditioner produced.
+A third (sometimes even half) of the day we sit behind closed windows in the office, in the shop.
+Where someone.
+The light is artificial, and the air conditioner does give.
 When was the last time you got into the woods?
 Went to the country?

-Old sages from the East have made the statement that if people could breathe properly, most diseases could have disappeared from the earth.
+Old sages from the East have made the statement that most diseases could have disappeared from the earth if people could breathe properly.

 “The health of the whole body depends to a large extent on the supply of oxygen to the body.
-I would like to highlight here the main point that can be caused by superficially and hastily absorbed air and scarce fresh air baths.
+I want to highlight the main point caused by superficially and hastily absorbed air and short fresh air baths.

 * When the blood circulated by the heart is low in oxygen, the heart overstretches and exhausts itself.

-* If a person does not breathe enough fresh air, the blood cannot be completely purified – the residues that should be taken out in the process of oxygen saturation are returned to the body and the blood carries them to the body;
+* If a person does not breathe enough fresh air, that thou cannot be wholly purified – the residues that should move take out in the process of oxygen saturation are returned to the body, and the blood carries them to the body;

 * So-called half-breathing can contribute to depression and anxiety;

-* Shallow breathing leaves a large part of the lungs inactive and so pathogens can accumulate in unused mucus.
+* Shallow breathing leaves a large part of the lungs inactive to accumulate in unused mucus.

 * Inadequate breathing also affects the composition of gastric fluids and enzymes.

-* The process of passing through the intestine is slowed down, which leads to the deposition of waste products in the body.
+* The process of passing through the intestine is slowed down, which leads to the deposition of waste products inside everybody.

-Why tell a person who is out of his mind to try to stay calm and take a deep breath in and out?
+Why tell a person who is out of his mind to stay calm and take some deep breath during even away?

 By breathing more calmly, brain activity automatically becomes calmer.
-“The inner dialogue that our brains are constantly engaging in is calming down,” he said.
+“The inner dialogue that our brains are constantly engaging in is calming down,” people said.
 “It reduces the need for the brain to consume oxygen, leaving more energy for the rest of the body.
-Given that oxygen is one of the most important elements in the body’s ongoing renewal process, the body’s ability to repair itself increases.
-With just a few conscious breaths, it is possible to quickly calm and relax a tired body. ”
+Given that oxygen is one of the most important elements in the body’s ongoing renewal process, its ability to repair itself increases.
+With just a few conscious breaths, it is possible to calm and relax a tired body quickly. ”

 Breathing is most often thought, known, and spoken by those whose lifestyle includes Pilates, tie chi, yoga, or any other oriental practice.
-They do this consciously, breathing with a certain rhythm, deeply, sometimes even out loud, doing the exercises.
-What is the wisdom on which they are based?
+They do this consciously, breathing with a certain rhythm, profoundly, sometimes even out loud, doing the exercises.
+What is the wisdom on which they do base?

-Learning to breathe is part of every yoga class, it is called pranayama.
-According to the yoga teacher, deep breathing is done because this is how the toxins leave the body best.
+Learning to breathe is part of every yoga class.
+It is called pranayama.
+According to the yoga teacher, deep breathing does because this is how the toxins leave the body best.
 “In this way, we help maintain good health.”
-By focusing on breathing in yoga postures, we subconsciously learn to control the body better: we don’t strain muscles that don’t need to be tightened right now.
+By focusing on breathing in yoga postures, we subconsciously learn to control the body better: we don’t strain muscles that don’t need to do tightened right now.
 “In this way, we do not waste our strength and energy unnecessarily.
 If we feel tension and resistance in the body, then by consciously breathing into the tension, we will soon notice that the tension disappears and the flexibility increase.

 A person can breathe through the nose or mouth.
-Mostly he does it through the nose, and for good reason.
-However, sometimes if the oxygen flowing through the nose cannot meet its needs, option B goes into the mouth and the mouth comes to the rescue.
+Mostly he does it through the nose, and for a good reason.
+However, sometimes if the oxygen flowing through the nose cannot meet its needs, option B goes into the mouth, and the mouth comes to the rescue.

 Thus, part of the air that ventilates the lungs is not involved in gas exchange.
 This part of the air is called the anatomical dead space.
 “Dead” is the amount of air for alveolar ventilation, but at the same time, the airways perform several breathing functions.